syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Calendar-Theme.md

 {% endhighlight %}
 {% endtabs %}

-We can apply the default theme (light theme) or customized theme to calendar.
+You can apply the default theme (light theme) or customized theme to calendar.

 ## Default theme (light theme)